Joe Pavelski: San Jose Sharks (2006–2019)

-Dallas Stars (2019–present)
+Dallas Stars (2019–2024)

 On July 1, 2019, as an unrestricted free agent, Pavelski signed a three-year, $21 million contract with the Dallas Stars.
-On August 16, 2020, during the Stanley Cup playoffs, Pavelski scored the first postseason hat-trick in Stars history since their relocation from Minnesota; Dino Ciccarelli (twice), Steve Payne and Bob Brooke had previously scored playoff hat-tricks for the North Stars.
+On August 16, 2020, during the first round of the 2020 playoffs, Pavelski scored the first postseason hat-trick in Stars history since their relocation from Minnesota; Dino Ciccarelli (twice), Steve Payne and Bob Brooke had previously scored playoff hat-tricks for the North Stars.

-On September 26, 2020, Pavelski scored his 61st playoff goal, surpassing Joe Mullen (who has 60 playoff goals) as the all-time playoff goal scorer by a United States-born player.
+On September 26, 2020, in game 5 of the 2020 Stanley Cup Finals against the Tampa Bay Lightning, Pavelski scored his 61st playoff goal against Tampa Bay goaltender Andrei Vasilevskiy, surpassing Joe Mullen (who has 60 playoff goals) as the all-time playoff goal scorer by a United States-born player.
+Pavelski and the Stars would go on to lose the series 4-2.

-Pavelski was named an alternate captain for the 2021–22 season and has played on the Stars' top-line, alongside Roope Hintz and Jason Robertson.
-That top-line has contributed heavily to the goal-scoring of the Stars for the season, with the line combining for almost 44% of the Stars’ goals.
-Given the age difference between Pavelski and his linemates (12 and 15 years), the line became known as the “Pavelski and Sons” line in the Dallas sports media.
-On November 26, he scored his 400th NHL goal, making him the tenth American-born player to do so.
-He would go on to enjoy a highly productive output during the 2021–22 season, scoring 27 goals with 54 assists for a career-best 81 points in the season.
+Pavelski was named an alternate captain for the 2021–22 season and has played on the Stars' top-line, alongside young guns Roope Hintz and Jason Robertson.
+That top-line led the Stars in scoring, accounting for almost 44% of the Stars’ goals.
+Given the age difference between Pavelski and his linemates (12 and 15 years), the line became known as the "Pavelski and Sons" line in the Dallas sports media.
+On November 26, 2021, he scored his 400th NHL goal, making him the tenth American-born player to do so.
+On March 11, 2022, the Stars signed Pavelski to a one-year, $5.5 million contract.

+He would go on to enjoy a highly productive output during the 2021–22 season, scoring 27 goals with 54 assists for a career-best 81 points in the season in all 82 games played.

-On March 11, 2022 the Stars signed Pavelski to a one-year, $5.5 million contract.
+On January 1, 2023, the Stars signed Pavelski to a one-year, $3.5 million extension.
+Pavelski scored his 1,000th career point in a 6–1 win over the Detroit Red Wings with a goal on goaltender Ville Husso on April 10, 2023.

+Following the Stars' elimination from the 2024 playoffs in early June, Pavelski initially indicated that he planned to retire, though he declined to do so officially.
+A month and a half later, on July 16, 2024, five days after his 40th birthday, Pavelski formally announced his retirement from professional hockey.